microsoft/opensource-management-portal/README.md

 This was, organizations can choose which specific features they may want to have exposed by the app.

-Most features can be opted in to by simply setting the environment variable value to `1`.
+Most features can be opted in to by setting the environment variable value to `1`.

 - allowUnauthorizedNewRepositoryLockdownSystem